pveentjer/pveentjer.github.io/_posts/2022-04-18-service-time-cut-in-half.md

 Let's first get some formulas out of the way.

-The latency as function of the utilization:
+The mean latency as function of the utilization:

 $$ R=\dfrac{1}{\mu(1-\rho)} $$